MichaelBelousov/tree-stitcher/README.md

 a [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) and
-[Chibi Scheme](http://synthcode.com/wiki/chibi-scheme) based embedding of the Tree-sitter query language in a lisp (scheme) with a set of functions that enable transforming programs.
+[Chibi Scheme](http://synthcode.com/wiki/chibi-scheme) based embedding of the Tree-sitter query language in a lisp (Scheme) with a set of functions that enable transforming programs.

 ## Playground